Aatmaj-Zephyr/ANN4j/README.md

 SOFTWARE.
 ```

+### Future Scope

+The future scope for the package consists of the following goals
+1) Implement advanced models of neural networks like -
+	a) CNN (convolutional neural networks)
+	b) RNN (recurrent neural networks)
+	c) Deep learning models like LSTM – Long Short-Term Memory
+2) Add visualization for graphs of testing parameters.
+3) Add visualization of the model
+4) Make implementation for other dataset formats like
+	a) multifolder format
+	b) Extraction of data directly from images for image processing.

+### Drawbacks of the package

+Due to the technology and methods used for the package, the following drawbacks can be seen
+1) Slow execution of code due to Java.
+2) Slow execution of code due to object oriented implementation.
+3) High memory cost.
+Takes more memory when compared to matrix multiplication.
+4) No GPU support, all processing occurs in GPU.
+5) No active community and support.

 ### Final words
-ANN4j provides functionality for objectt orinted artificial neural networks in pure Java.
-This package can be used to perform fundamental research in areas of artificial intelligance.
+ANN4j provides functionality for object orinted artificial neural networks in pure Java.
+It has been developed and published open source on github under the MIT liscence.
+The source code has been refactored multiple times to include clean code principles as well as relevant design patterns.
+This package can be used to perform fundamental research in areas of artificial intelligance as it provides flexibility due to its object oriented approach.